-You can import multiple devices into GoGuardian Fleet using correctly formatted CSV file.
+You can edit multiple devices into GoGuardian Fleet using correctly formatted CSV file.

 What’s a CSV file?